jaromir-sukuba/nvm/readme.md

 > 40W total input power budget (friendly to battery operation for sensitive experiments)

 You wouldn't want your nanovoltmeter to consume more than 40W anyway.
-40W of heat is quite a bit of heat and it's not easy to dissipate it without introducing more TEMF errors.
+40W is quite a bit of heat and it's not easy to dissipate it without introducing more TEMF errors.

 > Device should be fully operational as standalone device (e.g. no debuggers or external equipment attached to make it work).